Director of the Center for Faith and Opportunity Initiatives (HHS)Appointed: 5-25-2017

 Who is Shannon Royce?

-Shannon Royce has spent her career trying to undermine LGBTQ rights and abortion access.
-She is now the key liaison between the U.S. Department of Health and Human Services (HHS) and religious organizations.
-As head of the Center for Faith and Opportunity Initiatives, she’s expected to make partnerships between HHS and religious groups that oppose same-sex marriage, abortion, and sexual and reproductive health and rights — groups that will undoubtedly use their connections with Royce to shape federal health care policy.
+Shannon Royce has spent her career trying to undermine LGBTQ+ rights and abortion access.
+In the Trump-Pence administration, Royce was the key liaison between the U.S. Department of Health and Human Services (HHS) and religious organizations.
+As head of the Center for Faith and Opportunity Initiatives, she was expected to make partnerships between HHS and religious groups that oppose same-sex marriage, abortion, and sexual and reproductive health and rights — groups that coulduse their connections with Royce to shape federal health care policy.

 “We have such an amazing team at HHS that is absolutely a pro-life team across the spectrum.”